EXHIBITION 'GIORGIO MORANDI AND THE OLD MASTERS'

 The work of Giorgio Morandi from a new perspective

-Sponsored by Iberdrola, this exhibition brings together for the first time a wide selection of Morandi's exceptional paintings and some of the works of the Old Masters that influenced his artistic technique throughout four decades, from the interwar period until the beginning of the 1960s.
+Sponsored by Iberdrola, this exhibition brought together for the first time a wide selection of Morandi's exceptional paintings and some of the works of the Old Masters that influenced his artistic technique throughout four decades, from the interwar period until the beginning of the 1960s.

 INFLUENCE OF THE OLD MASTERS